alisw/AliPhysics/MUON/READMEsim.txt

 EOF
 </pre>

-\section s11 ...On track numbering
+\section sim_s7 On track numbering

 All generated particles, including primary and secondary particles are put on the stack.
 The secondary particles are kept